sustrik/libmill/README.md

 ```

 WARNING: If you put local variable declarations elsewhere, mill won't complain
-about it but the behaviour of the coroutine will become undefined.
-Expect values
+about the fact but the behaviour of the coroutine will become undefined.
+Expect
-of such variables to change randomly while coroutine is in progress.
+values of such variables to change randomly while coroutine is in progress.

 ### Coroutine aliasing